 Prescription antihypertensive drugs:

-Drugs that lower high blood pressure are called antihypertensive drugs.
+Drugs that lower high blood pressure is called antihypertensive drugs.
 There are a number of different classes of these medications.
 They include thiazide diuretics, ACE inhibitors, calcium channel blockers, beta blockers, ARB’s (angiotensin II receptor antagonists).
 Although all of these medications lower blood pressure, they do so through different mechanisms, and thus have different overall effects on the body, different side-effect profiles.
 They also differ in cost.

 In general, a doctor or medical professional will know best which medicine is the best choice for each person.
 However, in our society, many doctors are over-eager to prescribe medication, so it is best to ask your doctor if the medication is absolutely necessary before taking it, and to take other approaches to treat your condition first if this would be a better choice.